OpenRadioss/Tools/input_converters/inp2rad/README.md

 *FRICTION, ROUGH

-*HYPERELASTIC (MOONEY-RIVLIN, OGDEN, NEO HOOKE, POLYNOMIAL, REDUCED POLYNOMIAL forms only)
+*HYPERELASTIC (MOONEY-RIVLIN, OGDEN, NEO HOOKE, POLYNOMIAL, REDUCED POLYNOMIAL and MARLOW (only with *UNIAXIAL TEST DATA version) forms only)

 *HYPERFOAM, (with either TEST DATA or MU ALPHA PR parameters)